nerab/paradeiser/README.md

 The current time will be used for the finish timestamp, and the start time will be calculated from the finish time backwards.

-### Init Paradeiser
+### Initialize Paradeiser

+* Initialize the default directory that is used to store the Paradeiser configuration and data:

           $ pom init

   Creates the `$POM_DIR` directory and the sample hooks in `$POM_DIR/hooks`.
 The data store will not be created on `pom init`, but when the first write operation happens (e.g. `pom start`, but not `pom report`).

-If `$POM_DIR` already exists, the command will fail with an error message.
+* Initialize an abritrary directory

+          $ pom init /tmp

+  This command initializes `/tmp` as $POM_DIR.
+It also sets the config variable `dir` in `~/.pomrc`:

+          $ pom config

 If the `at` command is not available or not enabled, `pom init` will issue a warning.
-The program will continue because it is still useful for recording.
+The program will continue because it is still useful for recording, although it will not be able to enqueue itself in order to execute the (time-based) `pre-finish` and `pre-break` hooks.

 ### Troubleshooting